Acheron-Camunda/Claims-Blueprint/README.md

 ## Introduction

-Acheron's Claims Management System is an advanced workflow designed to streamline the insurance claims process using Camunda BPMN and DMN.
+Acheron's Claims Management System is an advanced workflow designed to streamline the motor insurance claims process using Camunda BPMN and DMN.
 The system automates key aspects of claims processing, including data validation, decision-making, and customer interactions.
 By leveraging both BPMN for workflow management and DMN for decision-making, the system ensures a high level of accuracy, efficiency, and compliance.

 ## Key Features of the Process